Melanie D. Wilson, Dean

 The college is also directly involved in providing service to the community.
 A major element of public service is centered in the Legal Clinic, where students, under the guidance of skilled and experienced licensed practitioners, provide legal services to clients.
 Additionally, through research, consultation, and other services to legal institutions and groups within the state, the college seeks to participate in the development and improvement of the society in which its students may eventually practice law.

 In combination, the direction and objectives of the college lead to the development not of a narrow technician, but of a student of the law with the perspective, breadth, and understanding necessary to accomplish the many tasks assigned by society to the legal profession.

-The College of Law offers the Doctor of Jurisprudence degree, dual degrees with the following colleges, and the LLM degree (for students that have earned a foreign law degree) and is associated in a Graduate Certificate with the Tickle College of Engineering.
+The College of Law offers the Doctor of Jurisprudence degree, dual degrees with the following colleges, and the LLM degree (for students that have earned a foreign law degree).

 - College of Arts and Sciences: dual JD-MA (with Department of Philosophy, Philosophy major, MA degree) and dual JD-MPPA (with Department of Political Science, Public Policy and Administration major, MPPA degree).

 - College of Business Administration: dual JD-MBA (Business Administration major, MBA degree).

 - College of Education, Health, and Human Sciences: dual JD-MPH (with Department of Public Health, Public Health major, health policy and management concentration, MPH degree).

 In addition graduate students may be eligible to take a limited number of law courses to count toward a graduate degree.